mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 ## Description

-In this project, we created a serial manipulator with 3 degrees of freedom that can draw shapes.
-The Arduino Mega is used to control the robotic arm, and Python is used to implement it.
+In this project, we have created a manipulators with 3 Degree of Freedom which moves in X-Y plane within its workspace and draw shapes accordingly.

 <p align="center">
 <image src="https://user-images.githubusercontent.com/108993449/197596223-350a1840-f1d7-459b-b260-47adfec11647.png" width="350" height="250">
   </p>

-The main methods used during implementation of this project are-
+For our 3 Dof manipulator arm ,we studied and implemented the following-

 - Forward Kinematics
 - Inverse Kinematics
-- Trajectory generation
+- Trajectory Generation

 ##  Forward kinematics
-In this section, we converted the joint angles (theta1, theta2, and theta3) to the end effector coordinate.
-For that, we took the following actions:
+Forward kinematics is frequently used to know the position of end effector when we know the joint angles (theta1, theta2, and theta3).To calculate forward kinematics we can use trignometry or Denavit-Hartenberg parameters.
+For this project we have used D-H paramters and following steps were taken-

 - Found the Denavit–Hartenberg parameters of 3 Dof manipulators.
-- Using sympy (Symbolic python) created generalised homogeneous matrix and then substituited DH parameters to obtain the transform from frame 3 to frame 0.
+- Using SymPy (Symbolic python) created generalised homogeneous matrix and then substituited DH parameters to obtain the transform from frame 3 to frame 0.
 - Obtained the equations of x and y in terms of joint angles and other parameters which will be further used for inverse kinematics.
 <p align="center">
 <image align="centre" src="https://user-images.githubusercontent.com/108993449/197388420-f2e78226-776f-4065-b925-2b68d35d149c.png" width ="500" height="300" >